 This time a record number of 6.7 Million records were leaked through an LPG company.
-Not necessarily that they did it, but their complacency on their cyber security infrastructure made them vulnerable to data theft.
+Not necessarily that they did it, but their complacency on their cyber security infrastructure made them vulnerable to data theft and identity fraud.
 Take note that Aadhar data were leaked through this company.
 It makes sense that if you cannot hack the Aadhaar central database itself, then just go for vulnerable sources.

 Surprisingly it is a state owned company in India.
 The company Indane apparently is leaking the data.
 This is not the first instance where the Aadhaar information was leaked.
 Aadhaar is a unique number assigned to each citizen as part of India’s biometric identity programme maintained by the government’s Unique Identification Authority of India (UIDAI).